DaemonTsun/better-cmake/README.md

 )
 ```

-Options marked with a `@` may also use the platform syntax for adding options only for specific operating systems, e.g.:
+Options marked with a `@` may also use the platform or compiler syntax for adding options only for specific operating systems or compilers, e.g.:

 ```cmake
 add_exe(my_cool_exe